 After the completion of our global INTRA study (International Test on Risk Attitudes) with nearly 7000 subjects in 53 countries (joint work with Prof. Thorsten Hens, we want to broaden the view to more diverse economic decisions, but focus on a particularly interesting region of the world: East Asia.
-We plan to conduct this study in Japan, Taiwan, China, Hong Kong, and Vietnam, but also in Germany and Estonia (for comparison).
+To this aim we have conducted several studies in Japan, Taiwan, China, Hong Kong, and Vietnam, but also in Germany and Estonia (for comparison).
+The main survey has been finished in April 2019 and the winners (one from Germany, one from Japan and two from China) have been informed.

 PANDA stands for Preferences, Attitudes, Norms and Decisions in Asia.
 It consists of a number of surveys (online and offline) and experiments that will be conducted at various partner universities in these countries.